DiceLine/TAB_SM1800/README.md

 ### In assembler code

+#### Standart specification

+* Labels system.
+Using ':' to set labels and being able to reference them
+* Standard commands that are listed in Section 3.
+COMMAND OPERATION CODES
+* Strict literal format: no delimiters
+* Comments using ';' symbol.
+* The 'h' or 'H' character at the end of a hexadecimal literal. (optionally)

+#### Specification extension

 You can set:
 * Your program's starting address in memory by adding "&HEX_NUM".
 Used to address labels.
-* Labels using ':' and you can refer to them.
 * The brackets.
 It's just for visuality and designed for ease of programming.
 * Any indents and separate numeric literals.
-* Comments using ';' symbol.

 Example:
 ```
-;	An example of a translatable assembly program
+;	An example of a translatable assembly language program similar to the isNotZero() function with a strong simplification
 {
 	&50 00		; starting address
-	intruction1	; some
+	MVI A, 01h	; some
-	intruction2	; code
+	DCR A		; code
-	JMP INST4	; jump to address
+	JZ EXIT		; jump to the address if the result of the last operation is equal to zero
-	intruction3
-INST4:	intruction4
+	MVI A, 01H	; we report that the result is not equal to zero.
+EXIT:	RET
 }
 ```